staticafi/symbiotic/README.md

 you have them installed (the script will complain otherwise).
 STP theorem prover further needs `bison` and `flex` and minisat needs `zlib`.
 These components are needed when building KLEE.
-However, if you do not want to build Symbiotic with KLEE, then you need to modify the build script (there is no switch for not building KLEE yet).
+However, if you do not want to build Symbiotic with KLEE (and therefore with STP and minisat), then you can comment these components out in the build script (there is no switch for not building these components yet).

 If you have all the dependencies, you are ready to run the `build.sh` script: